Frequently Asked Questions

 What are the requirements to apply?

-To be considered for admission for the MDiv, MAPT, or MA(TS) programs, prospective students must a) have completed a baccalaureate degree, or its equivalent, at an accredited university or college, b) submit a completed application form, c) appropriate degree program supplemental form with autobiographical essay, d) official transcripts from all post-secondary institutions attended, e) reference forms produced by Columbia (3 for MDiv and MAPT applicants; 4 for MATS applicants), f) complete a background check, g) self-disclosure form, h) (for MDiv and MAPT applicants only) church endorsement form from one’s home church or letter of endorsement from a sponsoring Christian organization, i) complete an admissions interview, and j) application fee.
-Applications materials for each program may be downloaded from the website.
+To be considered for admission for the MDiv, MAPT, or MA(TS) programs, prospective students must a) have completed a baccalaureate degree, or its equivalent, at an accredited university or college, b) submit a completed application form, c)complete an admissions interview, d) official transcripts from all post-secondary institutions attended, e) reference forms produced by Columbia (3 for MDiv and MAPT applicants; 4 for MATS applicants), f) complete a background check, g) self-disclosure form, and h) application fee

 Do you require an admissions interview?

 Yes, an interview is one of the requirements to be considered for admission into a basic degree program.
 Admissions interviews are conducted by a member of the Admissions Committee.
-Applicants for the MA(TS) and MAPT programs, ordinarily, interview with the director of the program to which they wish to apply.
-This interview is best done on campus.
+Applicants for the MA(TS) and MAPT programs interview with the director of the program to which they wish to apply.
+This interview is best done on campus but may be conducted via video chat.

 Do I need to take the Graduate Record Examination (GRE) General Test?

-Test scores from the GRE are not ordinarily required, but may be requested in some circumstances.
+Test scores from the GRE are not required.

 Do I need to take the Test for English as a Foreign Language (TOEFL)?